Conjugate diameters: Of hyperbola

 Similar to the elliptic case, diameters of a hyperbola are conjugate when each bisects all chords parallel to the other.
 In this case both the hyperbola and its conjugate are sources for the chords and diameters.

+Apollonius of Perga gave the following construction of conjugate diameters, given the conjugate hyperbola: "If Q be any point on a hyperbola and CE be drawn from the centre parallel to the tangent at Q to meet the conjugate hyperbola in E, then (1) the tangent at E will be parallel to CQ and (2) CQ and CE will be conjugate diameters."

+In analytic geometry, if $\vec a,\ \vec b$ are vectors of the two conjugate half-diameters, then the hyperbola is parameterized by $\vec a \ \cosh \theta + \vec b \ \sinh \theta$ as $\theta$ varies over $\R$.

 In the case of a rectangular hyperbola, its conjugate is the reflection across an asymptote.
 A diameter of one hyperbola is conjugate to its reflection in the asymptote, which is a diameter of the other hyperbola.
 As perpendicularity is the relation of conjugate diameters of a circle, so hyperbolic orthogonality is the relation of conjugate diameters of rectangular hyperbolas.

 The placement of tie rods reinforcing a square assembly of girders is guided by the relation of conjugate diameters in a book on analytic geometry.

 Conjugate diameters of hyperbolas are also useful for stating the principle of relativity in the modern physics of spacetime.
 The concept of relativity is first introduced in a plane consisting of a single dimension in space, the second dimension being time.
 In such a plane, one hyperbola corresponds to events a constant space-like interval from the origin event, the other hyperbola corresponds to events a constant time-like interval from it.
 The principle of relativity can be formulated "Any pair of conjugate diameters of conjugate hyperbolas can be taken for the axes of space and time".
 This interpretation of relativity was enunciated by E. T. Whittaker in 1910.